 Tenby South Beach stretches about a mile from the town to Giltar Point and looks out towards Caldey Island, about 2 miles offshore.
-A car park is located behind the beach and access to the shore is a short walk over the sand.
+Its southern end is known as Penally Beach and is a 5 minute level walk along a tarmac footpath from Penally railway station, which has a small (free) car park and toilets.
+At the Tenby end, a P&D car park is positioned behind the beach and access to the shore is a short walk over the sand.
 Toilets and drinking water are available, and a bar / restaurant and ice-cream parlour (both with outdoor seating) have recently opened at the back of the beach.

 Tenby has excellent facilities, including two Information Centres, pubs, cafes, hotels, B&B's, shops, a supermarket and a railway station (about 10 minutes walk).